-L.Course Description: Biotechnology can be broadly defined as "using organisms or their products for commercial purposes."
-As such, (traditional) biotechnology has been practices since he beginning of records history.
-(It has been used to:) bake bread, brew alcoholic beverages, and breed food crops or domestic animals (2).
+I. Course Description: Biotechnology can be broadly defined as "using organisms or their products for commercial purposes."
+As such, (traditional) biotechnology has been practices since the beginning of records history.
+It has been used to bake bread, brew alcoholic beverages, and breed food crops or domestic animals.
 But recent developments in molecular biology have given biotechnology new meaning, new prominence, and new potential.
 It is (modern) biotechnology that has captured the attention of the public.
 Modern biotechnology can have a dramatic effect on the world economy and society.

-To acquaint the students with the significance of Methodology Of Biotechnology
+1. To acquaint the students with the significance of Methodology of Biotechnology.